The Ultimate Guide To Giving Fees For Churches [2024 Edition]

 The thing is, the current pricing model for church giving providers is so needlessly expensive, that a traditional pricing model for software is a dramatic improvement.

-Church giving provider rates
+Church giving provider rates.

-Aren’t you just passing the fees onto the giver?
+Aren’t you just passing the fees on to the giver?

 “How is that different from other giving companies?
 Instead of the church paying the fees – the donors pay them instead, right?”